-Interior Design Award of Excellence: UTS Central, Sydney
+Interior Design Award Winner: UTS Central, Sydney

 Francis-Jones Morehen Thorp Pty Ltd, Sydney

 A Reinvented Reading Room Forms the Heart of a Modern Vertical Campus

 University of Technology Sydney (UTS) is a vertical campus on the fringe of Sydney’s CBD.
 Due to its proximity to the major metropolis, it was crucial that the campus be intentional about embodying a sense of academic community for students, while also filtering out into the city.
 To achieve this, emphasis was placed upon spaces that enhanced collaboration and communication for students and faculty.

 By positioning the stairs and escalators at the perimeter of the building, these circulation amenities are highly visible both internally and externally, further reinforcing the activation and use of the building, while creating large open floors for informal learning.
 Lifts are also discreetly positioned to further encourage the use and activation of the stairs and escalators, and maintain open floors within the podium, which is divided into numerous spaces, both within the library and distributed throughout the building on all podium levels.
 A double-helix staircase functions as a dramatic centerpiece, activating the interior by allowing visual continuity between levels.